Is Cranberry Grape Juice Good for Your Kidneys?

 • Get Checked: Regular visits to your doctor can help you detect kidney problems early, especially if you’re at risk.

-So, is cranberry grape juice good for your kidneys?
-It can help you live a kidney-friendly life, especially if it’s low in sugar and high in real fruit.
+So, is cranberry juice good for kidneys?
+Yes, it can help you live a kidney-friendly life, especially if it’s low in sugar and high in real fruit.
 The cranberry half may help prevent UTIs, which protects your kidneys indirectly, and the grape half delivers antioxidants that can decrease inflammation.
 But it’s not a panacea or a need-to-have.
 Moderation is important, and combining it with a balanced diet, plenty of water, and good practices will do your kidneys better than juice by itself.
-If you love the taste of it, then go for it; just be sure to read the label and keep your portions reasonable.
-Your kidneys are doing good work for you, so give them the support they deserve, whether it’s a single glass of juice or a big jug of water.
-Stay tuned for more about pH and kidney health, guys!
-I’d love to hear about it!

 Book an Appointment Now